 Coach of the 2002 NFL National Champions and 2002 Tournament of Champion Finalists.
 As a college debater Tim advanced to the final round of 10 tournaments, winning seven of them.
 As a college coach his teams reached the elimination rounds at 9 consecutive CEDA National tournaments, and he qualified teams for the NDT every year after the merger.
 In his last year of college coaching, his top team was in the quarter finals of both the NDT and CEDA Nationals.

-Director of Debate at Georgetown University
+Director of Debate at Trinity University

 Debate Coach at Emory University